 - In 2017, EFD engaged The Richards Group to guide us through a rebranding process.
-EFD's mission statement, vision, and values were updated and approved as the following: - EFD Mission: The Episcopal Foundation of Dallas exists to strengthen and support faith communities by partnering wise investments with purposeful giving. - o EFD Vision: The Episcopal Foundation of Dallas aspires to free our ministries grow wealth through wise investments, lift financial burdens of those who serve, and maximize the impact of our shared missions. - o EFD Values - We support ministries of social engagement of the Gospel - We practice disciplined investing - We are motivated by the Christian faith - We are led by committed laity and clergy - The Richards group helped us to define our SPHERICAL® BRAND PROMISE as follows: - o Brand Vision o Brand Positioning o Brand Personality
+EFD's mission statement, vision, and values were updated and approved as the following: - EFD Mission: The Episcopal Foundation of Dallas exists to strengthen and support faith communities by partnering wise investments with purposeful giving. - EFD Vision: The Episcopal Foundation of Dallas aspires to free our ministries - grow wealth through wise investments, lift financial burdens of those who serve, and maximize the impact of our shared missions. - o EFD Values - We support ministries of social engagement of the Gospel - We practice disciplined investing - We are motivated by the Christian faith - We are led by committed laity and clergy - The Richards group helped us to define our SPHERICAL® BRAND PROMISE as follows: - o Brand Vision - Free our ministries - o Brand Positioning - To Episcopal investors, the Episcopal Foundation of Dallas is the investment choice that faithfully partners wise investments with purposeful giving - Brand Personality - A generous, faithful, engaged expert - o Brand Affiliation - Kingdom maximizers - EFD initiated new funding priorities in collaboration with the Episcopal Diocese of Dallas in order to make a greater impact with our granting.

-Free our ministries

-To Episcopal investors, the Episcopal Foundation of Dallas is the investment choice that faithfully partners wise investments with purposeful giving

-A generous, faithful, engaged expert

-- o Brand Affiliation - Kingdom maximizers - EFD initiated new funding priorities in collaboration with the Episcopal Diocese of Dallas in order to make a greater impact with our granting.
 The new funding priorities have been narrowed to basic needs, specifically in the areas of homelessness, food insecurity, and poverty. - In 2018, the Gaston Episcopal Hospital Foundation was officially renamed as the Episcopal Health Foundation of Dallas. - In the Fall of 2021, EFD initiated a strategic plan.
 Three strategic directions were identified.
 1) Positioning EFD to Raise More Money, 2) Optimizing the Grant Structure for Greater Impact and Exposure, and 3) Strengthening the Board for Growth. - As of December 31, 2021, EFD managed a total of \$52.7 million. - In 2022, the Episcopal Health Foundation of Dallas was merged with the Episcopal Foundation of Dallas.
 The combined assets as of December 31, 2022 were \$12,496,973.
-EFD grant priorities were modified and are now: serving ministries, and to meet the needs of those in poverty: which include homelessness, food insecurity, and health insecurity.
+EFD grant priorities were modified and are now: serving ministries, and to meet the needs of those in poverty: which include homelessness, food insecurity, and health insecurity. - The Foundation contracted with Foundant, a grant platform, to computerize the application, evaluation, and reporting of all grants. - o The first Trustees Award of \$25,000 was given to St. James on the Lake, Kemp. - In 2023, Fundriver was instituted as the sub-accounting software platform.
+Allowing the tracking of investments and performance to be computerized offering the Foundation the ability to offer different asset allocations to our investment partners. - o The Foundation moved its offices to St. Luke's Episcopal Church at the end of 2023. - o The second Trustees Award of 25,000 was given to San Francisco de Asis.